pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 How good are your hash codes?
 -----------------------------

-Finally, we arrived at the main topic of the article: the hash codes.
-Very few programmers fine-tune their hash functions, usually relying on default implementations, or on those that intuitively seem good.
-And, as we have just seen, the choice of a hash function has significant impact on performance (50% slowdown in our case).
+At last, we arrived at the main topic of the article: the hash codes.
+Very few programmers fine-tune their hash functions, relying either on default implementations, or on those that intuitively seem good.
+But, as we have just seen, the choice of a hash function has significant impact on performance (50% slowdown in our case).
 Why?

 **Java** uses a classic hash map structure, which features an array of a certain "big enough" size and a direct mapping of hash codes to positions in this array, called slots.
 Typically the hash value is divided by the array size and the remainder is used as an index.
 This is how the `HashTable` was implemented.
-In `HashMap` the array size is always a power of two, so the division operation is replaced with a bitwise `AND` -- the required number of lowest bits is taken.
+In `HashMap`, the array size is always a power of two, so the remainder operation is replaced with a bitwise `AND` -- the required number of lowest bits is taken.
-It would be great to develop a hash function, which, provided that the number of elements is less than the array size, would map them all to different slots.
-Perhaps, this can be achieved in some special cases, but not in the general-purpose implementation.
+It would be great to develop a hash function, which, provided that the number of entries is less than the array size, would map them all to different slots.
+Perhaps, this can be achieved in some special cases, but not in a general-purpose implementation.
 This means that such implementation must deal with hash collisions.
 A classic hash map does that by storing more than one entry per slot in some data collection.
-The simplest, and most offen used for that purpose, collection is a linked list, growing from the array elements -- this is what **Java 7** uses. **Java 8** introduces a change: it uses binary trees for long chains (eight elements and more).
+The simplest, and most offen used for that purpose, collection is a simple linked list -- this is what **Java 7** uses. **Java 8** introduces a change: it uses binary trees for long chains (eight elements and more).
 We'll concentrate on **Java 7** for now (most of findings are also applicable to **Java 8**, since chains of eight and more elements are a pathological case).

-Each insert operation requires a full traversal of the entire list for the given slot, and so does each unsuccessful lookup.
-An average successful lookup requires traversal of half the list.
+Each insert operation requires a traversal of the entire list for the given slot, and so does each unsuccessful lookup.
+An average successful lookup requires a traversal of half the list.
 In short, the number of inspected entries is roughly proportional to the average length of the list, which equals the number of elements in the hash table divided by the number of non-empty slots.
 So we need the hash function to spread values evenly across the array.
-The above hash functions would both work well if `x` and `y` values were truly random 32-bit numbers.
+Probably, both the above hash functions would work well if `x` and `y` values were truly random 32-bit numbers.
 However, our co-ordinates, as most real life values, are not random; they follow some patterns, and hash functions may react badly to those patterns.
 This means that some hash functions may be much better than the other ones for specific tasks, one example of which we have just seen.